For most motorists, biofuels remain something of a mystery: everyone’s heard of them but no-one really knows what they are.

 Can my car use biofuel?

-You won’t be able to fill up your car on pure bioethanol or biodiesel, but your car will run perfectly on blended unleaded and diesel as there are no compatibility issues at such low percentages.
+You won’t be able to fill up your car on pure bioethanol or biodiesel, but most cars can run perfectly on blended unleaded and diesel as there are no compatibility issues at such low percentages.

-The vast majority of vehicles are also compatible with E10 fuel as well, meaning you’ll be able to fill up on this if driving through Europe before it’s introduced in the UK.
-However, there is still a sizeable minority — particularly older vehicles — that are not E10 compatible, so check with the manufacturer to avoid any nasty surprises.
+The vast majority of vehicles are also compatible with E10 fuel as well, meaning you’ll be able to fill up on this in Europe or the UK.
+However, there is still a sizeable minority — generally older cars produced before 2002 — that are not E10 compatible, so check with the manufacturer to avoid any nasty surprises.

 READ MORE: How to save fuel — the ultimate guide